njfredri/AR_A02/README.txt

 Q should be either fully orthogonal, semi-orthogonal (for some non-square matrices).
 It will also say if Q is not orthogonal.

 To run Question 5a results on windows, use either './run_Q5a.bat' or 'python python Q5a.py'
+To run Question 5a results on windows, use either './run_Q5b.bat' or 'python python Q5b.py'
 To run Question 5c results on windows, use either './run_Q5c.bat' or 'python python Q5c.py'

 Results for question 5 are also included in this document and a separate text files.